 With nearly deserted beaches and located only 15 minutes from Waikiki, Waialae Beach Park is excellent for those classic Hawaii palm tree beach shots.
 It's both romantic for couples and fun for families.
 Connects to Kahala Hotel Resort beaches.
 One of my favorite locations and a big hit with most clients.
 Parking can occasionally be limited so arrive early.
 Be aware we simply park at the Park and then walk down the beach about two blocks.
-Click her for more detailed information on this location. *Excellent for morning and sunset sessions - but there are no direct sunset views*
+Click her for more detailed information on this location. *Excellent for morning and sunset sessions - but there are no direct sunset views except in winter*

 Lanikai Beach (click to view Google Map)

 Located on the quieter, lusher side of the island (30-40 min from Waikiki), Lanikai Beach is a gorgeous white sand beach with aqua/turquoise waters and twin islands - the "Mokes" - just off shore.
 At sunrise, the sun rises right over them creating gorgeous sunrise images- just like a sunset only in reverse!
 Its also a wonderful location even at sunset, as the setting sun highlights the Mokes in golden light.
 The downsides to this location are the lack of variety in background (out to sea only as houses are 25 ft from the beach) and the sheer number of people around.
 A better nearby location is Waimanalo, listed below. *This location is good for both sunrise and sunset - but there are no direct sunset views!*

 Ko Olina Resorts (click to view Goggle Map)